garywu2/TLreaDR/README.md

 SQLALCHEMY_DATABASE_URI='postgresql://{username}:{password}@{JDBC_URL}/postgres
 ```

+4. Copy paste the .env file into each of the microservices directories so that they can have access to the database.

 ### Configuring Docker Microservices

 *  Download docker for your platform and check if it is correctly installed using: